QuelleQim/Project-milstone-1-gym/gymREADME.md

 Feature 4 - trainers.html: allows users to see pictures of current trainers, their skills and experience.

-Feature 5 - schedule & prizing: allows users to see the gyms class schedule and prizing for different tiers.
+Feature 5 - schedule & pricing: allows users to see the gyms class schedule and pricing for different tiers.

 Feature 6 - Find us: allows users to find the gym by using the embedded google map with